aashnijoshi/aashnijoshi/README.md

-Greetings, fellow profile-viewer!
+Greetings!

-I, Aashni Joshi, am currently a research intern at the Indian Institute of Technology - Bombay.
-My research relates to Modelling of Planetary Motion, which I plan to do using python.
-This account is  a collection of python programs I coded in order to better understand python as a computing language as well as to learn how to successfully model the planets I was talking about on python.
+I served as a research intern at the esteemed Indian Institute of Technology - Bombay, delving into the intricacies of Python-based Planetary Motion Modelling.
+Within this repository, you'll find an anthology of Python programs I've crafted to explore the language's computational capabilities.
+These programs span fundamental simulations, including projectile motion, collisions, culminating in my final project: a meticulously scaled 3D dynamic model portraying our Solar System.

-You can contact me @ aashnijoshi@gmail.com/ +91 9819877788
+For inquiries, please reach out: 📧 aashnijoshi@berkeley.edu / 📞 +1 (908) 307-5182

-Ciao!
+=)